githubocto/repo-visualizer/README.md

     path: downloads
   # Diagram now available at downloads/images/diagram.svg
 ```
-Note that this will still also create a commit, unless you specify `push: false`!
+Note that this will still also create a commit, unless you specify `should_push: false`!

 Alternatively, the SVG description of the diagram is available in the `svg` output,
 which you can refer to in your workflow as e.g. `${{ steps.make_diagram.outputs.svg }}`.